agi-merge/waggle-dance/README.md

 ### Run Development

 This is a t3 stack.
 [You can check the boilerplate documentation](/docs/create-t3-boilerplate.md)

 ```bash
 pnpm dev
 ```

 ## 🏗️ CICD

-TODO: Add CICD/Build instructions.
+Commits/PRs to the `main` branch will trigger Vercel deploys.

+TODO: If desired, figure out a scheme to provide access to vercel builds (not sure if they have a curated/low-access way to do that) and add a helpful link here.
+Else, keep the keys ot the castle and remove this note.

+## Contribute

+Contributions are always welcome!
+Please read the [contribution guidelines](./CONTRIBUTING.md) first.

 ## 📝 Notes

 ### Helpful Docs

 - [See all markdown included in the project for more specifics!](https://github.com/search?q=repo%3Aagi-merge%2Fwaggle-dance+path%3A*.md&type=code)
   Some resources to help you get oriented to the concepts used in the solution.

 - [Jerry Liu (LLama Index) on state & history of Agentic AI, context management](https://podcasts.apple.com/us/podcast/the-twiml-ai-podcast-formerly-this-week-in-machine/id1116303051?i=1000612216800)
 - [Join the discord](https://discord.gg/Rud2fR3hAX)